jhoff/love2d.js/README.md

 This is **NOT** intended to run existing .lua files, recompiled or otherwise.

-### Dependencies
+## Dependencies

 * Dependency Injection framework that is commonjs compliant
     * Currently written to work with [linkedin/inject](https://github.com/linkedin/inject), but it should work with others.

-### Open for pull requests
+## Open for pull requests

-If this is a project you'd like to see completed, I'm currently accepting all pull requests.
+If this is a project you'd like to see completed, I'm currently accepting pull requests.

-### Current Status
+## Current Status

 * **love** `partially implemented`
     * **love.draw** `complete`